RobWilliamBellamy/clubspark/README.md

 ### How do I get set up? ###

-* Assumes prior installation of "node.js" and "npm".
+* Assumes prior installation of "node.js" and "npm" and local TCP/IP ports 3000/3001 are available.
-* Install necessary packages by running "npm install" on the command line in both the client and server directories of this repository.
+* Install necessary packages by running "npm install" on the command-line in both the client and server directories of this repository.
-* Run the server on a command line in the server directory using the command: "node ./index.js"
+* Run the server by switching to the server directory on a command-line and supplying the command: "node ./index.js"
-* The first time the server is run a database will be created and data inserted from the supplied XLS spreadsheet.
+* A database will be created and data inserted from the supplied XLS spreadsheet the first time the server is run.
 * Run server Jest-based tests in the server directory via the command "npm test".
+Please ensure the server is NOT running before commencing this test script.
-* Run the client on a command line in the client directoy using the command: "npm start"
+* Run the client on a command-line in the client directory using the command: "npm start"
 * Page will open in your default browser.
-* Select a team via the blue button to edit it.
+* Select a team in the "Team Listings Page" via the team name link to edit that team.
-* Jest-based tests can be run via "npm test a".
+* In the "Team Details Page" any of "Name", "Country", "Eliminated" can be modified and saved to the server using the "Save" button and selecting "Yes" on the "Confirm Save Changes" confirmation prompt.
+* Saving will return you to the "Team Listings Page" where the relevant team record will be noted to have been updated.
+* Selecting "Back" in the "Team Details Page" will return you to the "Team Listings Page" and discard any team data changes.

 ### Contribution guidelines ###